quixio/quix-docs/docs/apis/streaming-writer-api/intro.md

 The Streaming Writer API allows you to stream data into the Quix platform via HTTP endpoints or SignalR.
-It’s an alternative to using our C\# and Python SDKs.
+It’s an alternative to using our C\# and Python client libraries.
 You can use the Streaming Writer API from any HTTP-capable language.

 The API is fully documented in our [Swagger